 Rural Residency Planning and Development Program

-This program provides funding to develop new residency training programs for healthcare professionals in rural areas, aiming to improve access to medical care in underserved communities.
+This program provides funding to organizations for establishing new residency training programs in rural areas to help address physician shortages and improve healthcare access in underserved communities.

 Award Range